equinor/fmu-tools/docs/examples.rst

 Example 3: Testing different velocity  models with uncertainty
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 This example shows a set-up for testing the effects of different velocity models run with structural uncertainty (Simulation mode) with HUM in RMS.
-In the general_input tab *repeats* is set to 10 and *seeds* is set to 'default', so that for each sensitivity 10 realisations with seeds 1000, 1001, --, 1009 are created.
+In the general_input tab *repeats* is set to 10 and *rms_seeds* is set to 'default', so that for each sensitivity 10 realisations with RMS seeds 1000, 1001, --, 1009 are created.

 The reference sensitivity *rms_seed* is set up with COHIBA_MODE 'prediction', and VEL_MODEL (velocity model) number 1 read from *defaultvalues*.
 So for this sensitivity the seed variation will only affect other jobs using RMS_SEED, such as facies/property modelling.

 In the sensitivity *velmod1* COHIBA_MODE is set to 'simulation' which will control the HUM job to be run in simulation mode.
 Velocity model is set to model number 1.
-This explores the how the seed variation affects the structure for velocity model 1.
-Similarly the sensitivity *velmod2* will explore how the seed variation affects the structure for velocity model 2.
+This explores the how the RMS seed variation affects the structure for velocity model 1.
+Similarly the sensitivity *velmod2* will explore how the RMS seed variation affects the structure for velocity model 2.
 Note that all these three first sensitivities are set up with *type* set to *seed* which flags that SENSCASE in the output design matrix should be set to *p10_p90* so that P10/P90 is calculated for the tornado plot.

 The last sensitivity *vel_combined* explores the full velocity uncertainty by combining velocity model 1 and 2 in simulation mode, by sampling model 1 or 2 with 60/40 % probability, both run in simulation.
 Here is defined that 30 realisations will be used for this sensitivity instead of the default number 10, from the general_input sheet.